ayushsingh-official/MultiThreading/README.md

 # MultiThreading

-A Project covering the concept of Production and Consumer Threads synchronization.
+A Project covering the concept of Production and Consumer Threads synchronization and inter Thread Communication.

 ## Thank You!